In subcontractors,

 Salaries & cost savings

 The salaries for the simple jobs that need to be done are also very low.
-Here, workers who are not better paid and qualified are kept from doing a job for which they were actually hired to perform simple tasks.
-This would be the case if the core workforce had to take on all tasks.
-Instead, a capacity is built up expressly for carrying out the simple tasks, which is then paid correspondingly low wages.
+In this case, the more qualified workers are not held back by very simple tasks.
+This would be the case if the core workforce had to take on all the tasks.
+Instead, a capacity is built up specifically for carrying out the simple tasks, which is then paid correspondingly low wages.

-Further savings for the ordering company are the elimination of a personnel reserve.
-As the labour contractors are available when needed, the main companies can concentrate their staffing levels on what they need for normal operations.
+The ordering company also saves money because it does not have to keep any replacement staff on standby.
+Because labour contractors step in when needed, companies can limit their personnel to what they need for normal operations.
 In addition, there are no costs incurred for management.
-As entire areas of responsibility are transferred and the contractors work independently, the ordering company saves on expensive management staff.
+Because entire areas of responsibility are transferred and contractors work independently, the ordering company saves on expensive management staff.

-Finally, the costs associated with the recruitment of new employees and their dismissal are eliminated.
-This includes the process of searching for and selecting the right candidates, their training period and then the costs incurred for the handling and termination of employment relationships.
+The costs associated with the recruitment of new employees and their dismissal are also eliminated.
+This includes the process of searching for and selecting the right candidates, their training period and then the costs incurred for the processing and termination of employment relationships.
 This also includes legal costs if dismissed employees wish to sue.

 The increasing use of work contracts

-Flexibility, efficiency, reduced costs, simpler management - these are all factors that significantly promote the use of contracts for work and labour and contractors.
-Accordingly, the extent to which they are utilised is increasing, as are the areas for which they are used.
+Flexibility, efficiency, lower costs and simpler management - these are all clear arguments in favour of using contracts for work and labour and contractors.
+Accordingly, the extent to which they are used is increasing, as are the areas in which they are utilised.

-This intensive utilisation means that the contract for work and services is becoming more and more widespread in its application and that ordering companies are also working more and more towards transferring more and more areas to another company.
+This intensive utilisation means that the contract for work and services is becoming more and more widespread in its application and that ordering companies are also increasingly working towards transferring more and more areas to another company.
 Instead of being able to do everything on their own, companies want to work together as a whole.
-Where exactly the attractiveness of the offers lies differs according to sector and company.
+Where exactly the attractiveness of the offers lies varies from sector to sector and company to company.
 Costs are almost always at least partially involved.
-It is simply cheaper to obtain unskilled labour through a contract manufacturing company, who are given simple tasks to carry out.
+It is simply cheaper to hire unskilled labour through a contract manufacturing company to carry out simple tasks as a service.

 At the other end of the spectrum are demanding projects carried out by experts.
 Here, the focus is not on low prices, but on buying in expertise at a good rate.
 While this is more expensive than employing a skilled worker to apply the expertise, it is cheaper overall.
 The purchased expert is only paid for the preparation, while the skilled worker as a permanent employee always expects a wage, even if his expertise is not currently required.

 Then there is efficiency.
-It is more favourable to concentrate on the core business and thus generate a good profit and use the profit to employ a company for partial work for which this partial work represents the core business.
-This means that the ordering company does not have to be a jack of all trades and does not have to have a large management team to keep all sub-areas under control.
+It is cheaper to concentrate on your own core business and thus make a profit.
+This profit can then be used to commission a company that specialises in precisely this type of work.
+This means that the company placing the order does not have to be a jack of all trades and does not have to have a large management team to keep all sub-areas under control.

 By focussing on a core business with a core workforce that is sufficient for day-to-day operations, expensive idle time is avoided.
 This makes personnel planning much easier and still allows us to react flexibly to workloads.